AguaClara/UASB/summer2018report.md

     return filltime.to(u.s)

 def calculate_head(target_exitvel, nom_diam, pipe_length, Kminor, Temp, pipe_rough):
-  """Takes in desired exit velocity as well as pipe size and hydraulic parameters and calculates the hydraulic head needed to achieve this velocity using headloss function from aide_design.
+  """Takes in desired exit velocity as well as pipe size and hydraulic parameters and calculates the hydraulic head needed to achieve this velocity using head loss function from aide_design.
 Assumes use of schedule 40 pipes.

   """